 After several months of struggling on my own with postpartum anxiety and depression, I reached out for the guidance of a Life Coach, who provided me with support and encouragement and who helped me remember who I truly was and what I wanted for myself, my marriage and my family.
 The experience was invaluable.
 A year later, I started working with another therapist in order to further clarify my calling and clear the path for my dreams.

-Now, as a Therapist and Coach for mothers and families in the early childhood years, I am turning my own education and experience toward others like me, mothers who are struggling to figure out who they are after having children, fighting with postpartum anxiety or depression, or trying to reclaim the passion and purpose in their lives and marriages.
+Now, as a Therapist for mothers and families in the early childhood years, I am turning my own education and experience toward others like me, mothers who are struggling to figure out who they are after having children, fighting with postpartum anxiety or depression, or trying to reclaim the passion and purpose in their lives and marriages.

 Motherhood doesn’t have to be a lonely role.
 Let’s do this together.
 I am here for you.

 My over 15 years experience combines my work as a therapist (Licensed Master Social Worker with a degree in Clinical Social Work from Washburn University) with my training in life coaching through Robbins Madanes Training, along with education in life consulting and spiritual breakthrough counseling.
 For over 15 years, I’ve been providing coaching, consultation and counseling to college students, professional adults, and parents and families in a variety of settings.